 In some cases, a Guardianship proceeding becomes contested and litigation may ensue, often because loved ones disagree about the care and needs of their aging family member, assets may have allegedly been misused or misappropriated, or the aging person themselves disputes the need for the appointment of a Guardian.

-At Cona Elder Law, our experienced Elder Law attorneys and seasoned litigators will help you navigate the complex court process to protect your loved one.
+At Cona Elder Law, our experienced Long Island Elder Law attorneys and seasoned litigators will help you navigate the complex court process to protect your loved one.
 We zealously advocate for our clients while compassionately guiding them through the guardianship process in all court jurisdictions throughout New York State and we’ll do the same for you.
+Contact us today to see how we can help.